bachhh/k-i-k-ichi.github.io/_posts/2017-10-07-the-agony-of-living-in-the-fast-lane.md

 ## The agony of living in the fast lane

 Giving in to your hype is an amazing feeling.
 It gives you (sometimes) an insane ammount of energy.
 I love andrenaline rush, but what I definitely don't want is anxiety attacks afterwards.
 It is even worse as sometime the attack came before you have reached your goal.
-I feel like writing should stretch things out, going slower means keeping fun in the house.
+I feel like writing should stretch things out, going slower also means keeping fun in the house.

 ## What will it be ?